falk-hueffner/tinygraph/README.md

 The default maximum number of vertices is 32.
 To change this, edit `wordsize.h` and run `make clean`.

+## License

+Licensed under the Apache License, Version 2.0; see LICENSE.

+Non-legally binding summary:

+- You can freely use the software without any conditions.
+- You can freely distribute the software unmodified as long as you don't strip the license or copyright, patent, trademark, and attribution notices.
+- If you want to distribute modified versions, you must additionally state significant changes made and must not misrepresent the original source's endorsement.

-Enumeration of graphs up to isomorphism is currently handled by [nauty](http://cs.anu.edu.au/~bdm/nauty/), which comes with its own license (roughly, free for non-commercial use).
+Enumeration of graphs up to isomorphism is currently handled by [nauty](http://cs.anu.edu.au/~bdm/nauty/), which comes with the same license.